codgik-group/codgik/README.md

 # CODGIK

-- 👋 Hello, There!
+- 👋 Hello There!
 I’m @codgik

-- 👀 I’m interested in exploring, different code implementations
+- 👀 I’m interested in discovering, exploring, and using different code implementations

 - 🌱 I’m currently learning node.js, js, html, css, some php